cloud-install/ansible-snyc-gitee/docs/solution-deployment.md

 ## VirtualHost

-All items in the VirtualHost must be correct, any error may cause Apache can't start and applicaiton not accessible
+All items in the VirtualHost must be correct, any error may cause Caddy can't start and applicaiton not accessible

 |  VirtualHost Item  |  Use  |  Necessity |
 | --- | --- | --- |